 Do you want to keep your bike chain smooth and efficient?
 If so, then regular lubrication and maintenance are crucial!

-Proper lubrication is the key to keep the chain out of rusting issues.
+Proper lubrication is the key to keeping the chain out of rusting issues.
 And guess what?
 It also minimizes the possibility of frequent loosening.

 Before you apply any type of lubricant, be sure that the chain is totally free from dirt and such things.
 Even your high-end lube won’t work at all if the chain of your bike is loaded with unwanted dust, grease, or such kind of things.